 In the past, client testimonials were not permitted by the South Carolina rules on attorney advertising.
 The reason such testimonials were prohibited should be obvious.
 The result obtained for one client does not by any means guarantee that you will have a similar result.
-Each personal injury claim depends entirely on the facts or the case and, sometimes more importantly, the amount of insurance carried by the other party.
+Each personal injury claim depends entirely on the facts or the case and, sometimes more importantly, the amount of car insurance carried by the other party.

 However, the Rules of Professional Conduct governing a personal injury attorney’s ethics were revised and established an entirely different set of rules on lawyer advertising which allowed testimonials.
 The Rules say a testimonial may be deceptive and inherently misleading if:

 1. The testimonial is likely to create an unjustified expectation about the results the lawyer can achieve.

 2. The testimonial is likely to create the perception that the personality of their personal injury lawyer, rather than the legal merit of their claim, is a key factor in determining the outcome.

 3. The client has not been given something of value in exchange for the testimonial;

 4. The advertisement includes a significant amount of content designed to attract attention to and create interest in the advertisement.

 You can draw your own conclusions about whether the particular ad meets the ethical requirements.